MatthewMcGonagle/MatthewMcGonagle.github.io/_posts/2018-10-10-PrintingABinaryTreeInHaskell.md

 ```
 Here, each `_` represents an empty node in our tree.

+Let us make a remark about the method we will use in this post.
+It is possible to do the horizontal printing above using a simple one pass recursion with functions that return `[String]`.
+In fact, the State monad would be unnecessary in this case.
+However, we will be using a different method as described below for the following reasons:
+* Our method will actually determine the positions of each node in the print out.
+In the future, we plan on making a post about using this to print out the tree in a `.svg` file.
+* For pedagogical reasons, our method will allow us to demonstrate how to use the `State` monad.

 ## Our Tree Data Type

 First, we will be using the following recursively defined tree data type: